nusenu/tor-relay-operator-ids-trust-information/README.md

 [[3]](https://nusenu.medium.com/tracking-one-year-of-malicious-tor-exit-relay-activities-part-ii-85c80875c5df).
-Detecting all malicious tor network capacity is not practically feasible using active scanners in many cases since attackers have moved from attacking all connections to more targeted approaches where only users of specific domains (that are not necessarily known to defenders) are exploited.
+Detecting all malicious tor network capacity is not practically feasible using active scanners in many cases since attackers have moved from attacking all connections to more targeted approaches where only users of specific domains (that are not necessarily known to defenders) are exploited and some malicious relay operators also run non-exit relays.
-Transport level encryption (HTTPS) can defeat many types of attacks by malicious exit relays and the global HTTPS availability has significantly increased over the past years but is still not ubiquitous yet, especially on the first connection.
 Therefore we propose to publish relay operator trust information to subsequently have the possibility to limit the fraction and impact of unknown tor network capacity by consuming trust information.